carabina/SeguePerformer/README.md

 ### Purpose

-The `SeguePerformer` class initiates UIKit segues from a view controller using closures for view controller preparation.
+The `SeguePerformer` class initiates UIKit segues using closures for view controller preparation.

 Unlike UIKit's  `UIViewController.performSegue(withIdentifier:sender:)`, which relies on `UIViewController.prepare(for:sender:)` to configure the new view controller